 What does ‘free speech’ mean today, considering the fact that anyone can amplify their voice to speak through various means available at the fingertips?
 It means freedom to be a dick to others without them complaining.
-You use this slogan today, you demonstrate a kind of unworried love of the status quo, or an outraged commitment to it.
+In that use of this slogan today, you demonstrate a kind of unworried love of the status quo, or an outraged commitment to it.
 Because it does not hurt the abused to say something that frees, that liberates.

 And of course there is this two-faced nature of the whole thing.
 I might say, for example, trans people deserve all the same rights and considerations as anyone else.
 Then they might deny some basic scientific facts and say – don’t be offended, it’s just free speech.
 When I proceed to say – I wasn’t offended, you shouldn’t say these things as they are demonstrably wrong, they double down, outraged, offended, shouting ‘free speech!’.
 There is only so much self-consciousness to go around, it seems.

 It’s like a kind of free speech machine, that would break down all intellectual culture into a kind of mulch.
 No right, no wrong, just free speech.